-Vegetation trimming by hand includes trimming of grasses and forbs with a string trimmer and removal or trimming of shrubs and trees with a chain saw or other handheld saw.
-These activities are implemented annually or infrequently, depending on location and facility type (VIPMP Table 1).
+Vegetation trimming by hand includes trimming of grasses and forbs with a string trimmer and removal or trimming of shrubs and trees (including hazard trees) with a chain saw or other handheld saw.
+These activities are implemented annually or infrequently, depending on location and facility type.
+As shown in VIPMP Table 1 vegetation trimming by hand is conducted at Project facilities, roads, and trails to maintain safe access and protect worker and public safety.
+At most Project recreation facilities and features vegetation trimming by hand is implemented for fuel management and hazard tree removal.
+Each of these is described below.